 Today’s student will spend her adult life in a world influenced by technology and quantitative methods.
 For this reason, every Emma Willard student is asked to focus on mathematics as a tool for problem solving.

 It is increasingly important to prepare students for the study of both calculus and statistics, as many students need both for studies at the college level.
-For this reason, Finite Mathematics (M-420), Precalculus (M-450), and Precalculus with Non-routine Problems (M-460) are offered as some of the fourth-year electives.
+For this reason, Statistics with Discrete Math (M-440), Precalculus (M-450), and Precalculus with Non-Routine Problems (M-460) are offered as some of the fourth-year electives.
 Precalculus covers topics in both pre-calculus and pre-statistics mathematics and serves as the prerequisite for all fifth-level courses.
 After completion of Precalculus, students may be recommended by the department for some of the fifth-level courses, including Calculus (M-500), AP Statistics (M-540), and AP Calculus AB (M-550).
-Successful completion of AP Calculus AB qualifies students to take AP Calculus BC (M-560) and beyond that, Multivariable Calculus (M-570).
+Successful completion of AP Calculus AB qualifies students to take Advanced Placement Calculus C (M-565) and beyond that, Multivariable Calculus (M-570).
 Advanced students also have the opportunity to pursue independent work through a practicum.
-In addition, students have the opportunity to participate in such competitions as the New York Mathematics League and the American Mathematics Competition.
+In addition, students have the opportunity to participate in competitions such as the New York Mathematics League and the American Mathematics Competition.

 Independent Problem-Solving Skills at the Fifth-year Level

 By the time a student studies at the fifth-year level in mathematics, she should be an independent, self-sufficient learner.
 She needs to be able to employ many abstract theoretical concepts for success in these courses.
 A capacity for individual work and a high level of self-motivation are expected in and out of the classroom.

 Upon enrollment, new students complete a mathematics test to help determine course placement.